 Luxury vinyl plank and tile flooring provides exceptional resistance to:

 It is extremely durable but soft underfoot providing outstanding comfort.

 Luxury vinyl’s easy maintenance, performance and durability, as well as the wide selection of styles, make it a perfect choice for your home.

-Come visit our Sarasota or Bradenton showroom to find an option to fit your lifestyle or call today to schedule your free flooring estimate and shop at home!
+Come visit our Lakewood Ranch or Sarasota showroom to find an option to fit your lifestyle or call today to schedule your free flooring estimate and shop at home!